torchbox/wagtail-wordpress-import/docs/prefilters.md

     """
     params:

-    input_content
+    input_content:
-    most likely a string but depending on your implementation could be any type that you need to work with
+    a string of HTML

     options:
-    you probably won't need to pass in any options in your own function but the signature requires the parameter to be included
+    you probably won't need to pass in any options in your own function but the signature requires the parameter to be included.
+As an example you can pass options to `filter_bleach_clean` to allow other HTML tags

     return:
     most likely a string but depending on your implementation